Degenerations and Fibrations of K3 Surfaces: Lattice Polarisations and Mirror Symmetry: Introduction

 To conclude our treatment of fibrations, in Section \ref{sec:rationalelliptic} we explore the compatibility between the notions of lattice polarisation defined here and in \cite{mslpdps}.
 This is complicated by the fact that our lattice polarisations are defined for elliptic fibrations over discs, whilst those in \cite{mslpdps} are defined for rational elliptic surfaces.
 Compatibility between the two definitions is established by Theorem \ref{thm:ratellcompatibility}.

 In Section \ref{sec:mirror} we discuss how mirror symmetry relates the degeneration and fibration pictures presented in the previous sections.
 We begin by defining when a Tyurin degeneration of lattice polarised K3 surfaces $X \rightsquigarrow X_0 = V_1 \cup_C V_2$ and a lattice polarised elliptically fibred K3 surface $Y \to \bP^1$ with a splitting $\bP^1 \cong \Delta_1 \cup_{\gamma} \Delta_2$ form a \emph{mirror pair} (Definition \ref{def:mirrorpair}).
-We give the most general form of this definition first, which is consequently quite complicated to state.
-In the remainder of Section \ref{sec:mirrorpairs} we show that this definition can be made much simpler, at the cost of certain additional assumptions; in particular, we show that the doubly admissible assumption allows a dramatic simplification (Proposition \ref{prop:mirrordoublyadmissible}).
+We give the most general form of this definition first, which is quite complicated to state, then show that adding the doubly admissible assumption allows a dramatic simplification (Proposition \ref{prop:mirrordoublyadmissible}).

 In Section \ref{sec:mirrorcompatibility} we prove compatibility between this definition and some established formulations of mirror symmetry.
 We demonstrate that our mirror pairs are compatible with lattice polarised mirror symmetry for the K3 surfaces $X$ and $Y$, in the sense of \cite{mslpk3s}, and homological mirror symmetry for the quasi del Pezzo surfaces $V_i$ and the pieces $Y_i \to \Delta_i$, in the sense of \cite{pdpslf} (Theorem \ref{thm:HMS}).